ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ```

 This activates a `Sign Hash` window on the Ledger.
 Navigate to the Ledger's `Accept` window by using
-the ledger's right button, and then authorize the request by pressing both left and right buttons.
+the Ledger's right button, and then authorize the request by pressing both left and right buttons.

 ```text
 Subnet has been created with ID: 2qUKjvPx68Fgc1NMi8w4mtaBt5hStgBzPhsQrS1m7vSub2q9ew.
 Now creating blockchain...